virtualramblas/streamlit-materials-segmentation-in-vessels/README.md

 ## Notes
 - Both CPU and GPU are supported to run the predictions on single images.
 CPU is enough to execute with good performance.
 - The *app.py* script is the core Streamlit app and has been implemented by *virtualramblas*.
-- The *CategoryDictionary.py* and *FCN_NetModel.py* scripts are the same as for the original implementation from from Sagi Eppel.
+- The *CategoryDictionary.py* and *FCN_NetModel.py* scripts are the same as for the original implementation from Sagi Eppel.
 Their implementation for this project will change in the future.